ibhagwan/fzf-lua/README.md

   },
   -- PROVIDERS SETUP
-  -- use `defaults` (table or function) if you wish to set "global-provider" defaults -- for example, disabling file icons globally and open the quickfix list at the top --   defaults = {
+  -- use `defaults` (table or function) if you wish to set "global-provider" defaults -- for example, using "mini.icons" globally and open the quickfix list at the top --   defaults = {
-  --     file_icons   = false,
+  --     file_icons   = "mini",
   --     copen        = "topleft copen",
   --   },
   files = {